Kawamashi/qmk_modules/oneshots_on_steroids/readme.md

 *Highly customizable instant-activation one shot keys for QMK*

 This is my take on how one shot keys should work: the modifier or layer is activated as soon as the key is pressed, and remains active while the key is held.
-If the one shot key is released before the One Shot Term without another key having been pressed in between, the modifier or layer remains active until the next keypress, after which it’s deactivated.
+If the one shot key is released before the One Shot Term without another key having been pressed in between, the modifier or layer remains active until the next key press, after which it’s deactivated.

 One Shot on Steroids (OSoS) keys are *snappy*: the mod or layer is activated immediately on key down, without waiting for the tap-hold resolution like regular one shot keys.
 For example, with mouse, using an OSoS Shift key feels just as natural as using a regular shift key.